Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

 **Actions**
 Steps in Power Automate that follow up after a trigger, that need to be followed.
 You can define these actions yourself.

+**Adaptive Cards**
+A way to present richly formatted content in a card format within Power Platform applications.

+**API Management**
+A service that allows you to create, publish, and manage APIs.

 ## B

 **Blog**